PAULA BLANCHARD writes:

 You’re welcome, and thank you for writing.

 I don’t have a job to lose and however many expressions of hatred I may receive in my inbox, they are just that.
 Sticks and stones.
-God has prepared me to be embattled.
+God helps me to be embattled.

 Most people, however, are severely hampered.
 For instance, priests can’t speak out against liberalism in the Church without risking disciplinary action, as we saw from the case of the Fr.
 Marcel Guarnizo who was censured after objecting to serving Communion to a lesbian.
 So the duty falls to concerned lay men and women.
 Soldiers and officers can’t speak out without risking never being promoted.
 So the duty falls to those outside the military or those who are retired, perhaps the most effective force.